nghanyi/nghanyi/README.md

 - ✅ I am a highly motivated learner with a strong passion for web development.
 - 👨🏻‍💻 I was a .NET Developer who is responsible for creating backend functionalities for web solutions.
 - 💻 I self-learnt the MERN stack and I hope to work towards becoming a full-stack developer in the future.
-- 🎯 My goal is to contribute more to Github repositories.
+- 🎯 My goal is to contribute more to Github repositories and improve my technical skills.

 ### Connect with me: